 Why I Movember

-For the past four years, I have taken part in Movember, which is a charitable initiative in which men grow moustaches and raise money during this campaign.
+For the past seven years, I have taken part in Movember, which is a charitable initiative in which men grow moustaches and raise money during this campaign.
 The Movember campaign seeks to raise awareness for health issues facing men, such as testicular cancer and depression.
 You can read more about Movember’s mission, vision, and values here: http://au.movember.com/about/vision-goals

 I have a deeply personal reason for doing Movember and that is that my family suffered dearly as a result of my father’s life-long battles with depression after serving with the Canadian Armed Forces in the Korean War.
 We now know this more commonly as Post-Traumatic Stress Disorder, but this was not a common phrase in the 1960s to 1990s.